liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. have you ever been to any other country?
 1. what are you studying?
 1. I’m setting off
-1. I’m lucky, and I always will be
 1. I don’t think you have any idea how hard we have worked to try and give you
 1. the L1, L2, and L3 caches can be either shared or dedicated
 1. It is of advantage to separate the caches used for code and for data